Reflex: Other kinds of reflexes

-Many of these reflexes are quite complex requiring a number of synapses in a number of different nuclei in the CNS (e.g., the escape reflex).
+Many of these reflexes are quite complex, requiring a number of synapses in a number of different nuclei in the central nervous system (e.g., the escape reflex).
 Others of these involve just a couple of synapses to function (e.g., the withdrawal reflex).

 Processes such as breathing, digestion, and the maintenance of the heartbeat can also be regarded as reflex actions, according to some definitions of the term.

 Grading

 In medicine, reflexes are often used to assess the health of the nervous system.
 Doctors will typically grade the activity of a reflex on a scale from 0 to 4.
 While 2+ is considered normal, some healthy individuals are hypo-reflexive and register all reflexes at 1+, while others are hyper-reflexive and register all reflexes at 3+.

+Depending on where you are, another way of grading is from –4 (absent) to +4 (clonus), where 0 is "normal".

 Reflex modulation

-Naively, we might imagine that reflexes are immutable.
+Some might imagine that reflexes are immutable.
 In reality, however, most reflexes are flexible and can be substantially modified to match the requirements of the behavior in both vertebrates and invertebrates.

 A good example of reflex modulation is the stretch reflex.
 When a muscle is stretched at rest, the stretch reflex leads to contraction of the muscle, thereby opposing stretch (resistance reflex).
 This helps to stabilize posture.
 During voluntary movements, however, the intensity (gain) of the reflex is reduced or its sign is even reversed.
 This prevents resistance reflexes from impeding movements.

 The underlying sites and mechanisms of reflex modulation are not fully understood.
 There is evidence that the output of sensory neurons is directly modulated during behavior—for example, through presynaptic inhibition.
 The effect of sensory input upon motor neurons is also influenced by interneurons in the spinal cord or ventral nerve cord and by descending signals from the brain.